 In Defence forces firing target is one of the important requirement and due to improper carrying angle of the elbow there may be some difficulties in aiming the target by the individual suffering from abnormality.
-Individuals with improper carrying angle of elbow faces problem of their hands colliding with their hips making difficult to carry load.
+Individuals with improper carrying angle of elbow face problem of their hands colliding with their hips making difficult to carry a load.

 Carrying Angle Limits

 With your arms held out at sides and palms are facing forward then the angle between your hand and forearm must be within the following limits away from the body.

 Male – Not More than 15 degree

 Excessive Carrying Angle of Elbow may be caused due to developmental abnormalities, trauma or adaptive changes to repetitive stress.
 Mostly it is caused due to ineffectual alignment/ hypo mobility of the 3 bones (radius, humerus and ulna).